UPDATE: We have a new YouTube channel. Please CLICK HERE to visit and subscribe to it for video lessons.

 |mprɛ pii||mpɛn pii||often/many a time|

 |seyaa||sei ara||just like this|

-And if you found this lesson useful, please support us by sharing and subscribing to the website.
+If you found this lesson useful, please support us by sharing and subscribing to the website.
 You can do both right beneath this lesson.
-Thank you for reading and good luck with the quiz.
+Thank you for reading.

 - One Day, Two Days, Three Days… | How to Count Days in Twi - July 27, 2020